 - Do volunteer work (this has the added benefit of keeping us busy and engaged during retirement).

-- Take advantage of community resources such as senior centers, religious organizations and the events at independent and assisted living facilities.
+- Take advantage of community resources such as senior centers and religious organizations.

 - Organize social activities on your own and include seniors who might be experiencing isolation or loneliness.